sigmie/docs.sigmie.com/src/pages/docs/indices.md

 Visit the [Language](/docs/indices/languages) for more details.

-But even if your index language isn't supported yet, you can create your custom langage rules.
+But even if your index language isn't supported yet, you can create your custom language rules.

 ### Stopwords

-In all languages there are word that more important than others when searching.
-Also there are words that don't bring any value at all.
-An example from the english language is the "and" word.
+All languages have words that are more important than others when searching.
+Also, there are words without any Search value.

+An example from the English language is the "and" word.

-The stopwords filter allows to create a list with those words that should be ignored.
+The "Stopwords" filter allows to create a list of words that should be ignored.

 ### Synonyms

-There are also words that are different but they mean the same thing.
-Synonyms filter is for this cases.
+Some words are different, but they mean the same thing.
+"Synonyms" filter is for these cases.

-Using the synonyms filter you can for say that the words "treasure" and "diamond" mean the same thing.
+Using the synonyms filter, you can say that "treasure" and "diamond" should be treated the same.

 ### Stemming

-Stemming if the process of reducing a word to its root form, in the stemming section of your index language settings you can define your own stemmings rules.
+Stemming is the process of reducing a word to its root form.
+In the stemming section of your Index Language settings, you can define your own stemming rules.

-For example the words "went" and "going" can be both stemmed to the word "go".
-So if all variants are reduced to the same root form they will match correcly when searching.
+For example, the words "went" and "going" are both could both be stemmed to the word "go".

+So if all variants are reduced to the same root form, they will match when searching.